John Dudley, 1st Duke of Northumberland: Downfall

 Edward VI died on 6 July 1553.
 The next morning Northumberland sent his son Robert into Hertfordshire with 300 men to secure the person of Mary Tudor.
 Aware of her half-brother's condition, the Princess had only days before moved to East Anglia, where she was the greatest landowner.
 She began to assemble an armed following and sent a letter to the council, demanding to be recognised as queen.
-It arrived on 10 July, the day Jane Grey was proclaimed as queen.
+Her servant, Thomas Hungate, arrived with the letter on 10 July, the day Jane Grey was proclaimed as queen.
 The Duke of Northumberland's oration, held before Jane the previous day, did not move her to accept the Crown—her parents' assistance was required for that.
 Dudley had not prepared for resolute action on Mary's part and needed a week to build up a larger force.
 He was in a dilemma over who should lead the troops.
 He was the most experienced general in the kingdom, but he did not want to leave the government in the hands of his colleagues, in some of whom he had little confidence.
 Queen Jane decided the issue by demanding that her father, the Duke of Suffolk, should remain with her and the council.
 On 14 July Northumberland headed for Cambridge with 1,500 troops and some artillery, having reminded his colleagues of the gravity of the cause, "what chance of variance soever might grow amongst you in my absence".

 Supported by gentry and nobility in East Anglia and the Thames Valley, Mary's military camp was gathering strength daily and, through luck, came into possession of powerful artillery from the royal navy.
 In the circumstances the Duke deemed fighting a hopeless campaign.
 The army proceeded from Cambridge to Bury St Edmunds and retreated again to Cambridge.
 On 20 July a letter from the Council in London arrived, declaring that they had proclaimed Mary Queen and commanding Northumberland to disband the army and await events.
 Dudley did not contemplate resistance.
 He explained to his fellow-commanders that they had acted on the council's orders all the time and that he did not now wish "to combat the Council's decisions, supposing that they have been moved by good reasons ... and I beg your lordships to do the same."
 Proclaiming Mary Tudor at the market place, he threw up his cap and "so laughed that the tears ran down his cheeks for grief."
 The next morning the Earl of Arundel arrived to arrest him.
 A week earlier Arundel had assured Northumberland of his wish to spill his blood even at the Duke's feet; now Dudley went down on his knees as soon as he caught sight of him.